rewake/ovia-bee/README.md

 #### Incentive Data

-Incentive dat will be stored as a JSON object, which will allow each incentive to have its own specific data model, without the need to update any tables, fields, etc.
+Incentive data will be stored as a JSON object, which will allow each Incentive to have its own specific data model, without the need to constanlt modify any tables, fields, etc.

 #### Example Incentive Data